doubleedesign/music-stats/README.md

 - Connects to Setlist.fm to get concert data (in progress).

 Ideas for concert data:
-- Calculate things like most played songs in concert.
+- Calculate most played songs in concert, songs opened with, songs played as encores.
+- Calculate percentage difference in the sets played on a tour.
 - Create a dataset of concerts I've attended.
-Include data ready to put them on a map and to create stats and charts of things like average per year.
+Include data ready to put them on a map and to show stats.
-- Compare my most played songs to those played in concert, including all concerts and those I was at.
+- Compare my most played songs to those played in concert (both all concerts and those I was at).

 Other ideas:
 - Find a way to associate multiple versions of the same song, in a way that still keeps the track data separate but it can be counted together.
 I generally don't keep multiple identical versions of the same song (e.g., from an album _and_ a Best Of), but do have studio and live versions (sometimes multiple).
 For example, a variation on counting most played tracks that counts the In Blue, Unplugged, and Live in Dublin versions of The Corrs 'Radio' as one song, to correctly count how many times I've played 'Radio' when deciding my most played songs.
+- Add functionality for annual play counts (calculated from the difference between a new upload and the previous data) and use them for annual summary (inspired by Spotify Wrapped).

 ## Frontend
 Still to come.